eslamesmail-hub/bmi-calculator/README.md

 # Calculate_Your_BMI

-a Body Mass Index Calculator.
+a Body Mass Index Calculator inspired by the beautiful designs made by <a href="https://dribbble.com/shots/4585382-Simple-BMI-Calculator" rel="nofollow">Ruben Vaalt</a>.
 It will be a multi screen app with simple functionality but full-on custom styling.

 ![first app](https://user-images.githubusercontent.com/70852067/92391344-c71a7680-f11c-11ea-9304-4d01a2ada3b8.gif)